wernerfred/docker-nilan-cts700/README.md

 # docker-nilan-cts700

-This project uses `pymodbus` to read the Modbus RTU data from a nilan CTS700 controller.
+This project uses `pymodbus` to read the Modbus RTU data from a [nilan system with a CTS700 controller](https://www.nilan.at/de-at/startseite/losungen/wohnungslosungen/kompaktlosung/compact-p-cts700).
 The `prometheus_client` library is used to expose the data via a Prometheus server.
 All of this is packed in a [Docker](https://hub.docker.com/r/wernerfred/docker-nilan-cts700) container.

 ## Installation